 Why are Healing Arts practitioners not allowed to heal?

-So if Massage is a healing art, but it does not heal anything, what exactly does it do?
+So if Thai Massage therapy is a healing art, but it doesn’t heal anything, what exactly does it do?

 What does ‘healing’ really mean?

-Or does it mean that an agitated businessman whose mind is racing uncontrollably gets a wonderful massage and now feels peaceful and relaxed?
+- An agitated businessman whose mind is racing uncontrollably gets a wonderful massage and now feels peaceful and relaxed

-Of does it mean that a judgmental person decides to abandon this negative behavior and instead adopt a kind and loving attitude?
+- A judgmental person decides to abandon his negative behavior and instead adopts a kind and loving attitude

 How did ‘healing’ get hijacked by one group of ‘healers’?